-In a surprising about-face, Verizon Wireless announced that it would open its network to outside devices and applications
+In a surprising about-face, Verizon Wireless announced that it would open its network to outside devices and applications by late 2008.

 "In early 2008, the company will publish the technical standards the development community will need to design products to interface with the Verizon Wireless network," a Verizon statement read.
 "Any device that meets the minimum technical standard will be activated on the network."

 Verizon has promised "competitive pricing" but declined to release specifics, as the plan is still being finalized.

 Jack Gold, of J.Gold Associates, said Verizon's move could prove disruptive to the United States' cellular industry.

 "I also think this is going to fundamentally change the environment because the other carriers are going to have to do the same thing," Gold said.
 That is, barring an unlikely Verizon failure.

 "The only way this can get screwed up is if Verizon puts so many restrictions on it that people can't get on its network," he said.
 Key to this point would be the "minimum technical standards" that Verizon sets.
 Gold said it is impossible to know what this standard is until the provider releases more information and actually begins to test potential products.

 "Will they use that as just a means of regulating out the bad devices, or will they use that to regulate out what they decide they don't want on their network?" he asked.
 If it is the former, Gold sees the cellular service being commoditized, a situation from which consumers might widely benefit.